 Our beautiful metal tree sculpture stands in a quiet area of the Hospice gardens.
 Along its branches curl 300 thin hooks, from which delicate leaves can be hung, each dedicated by family or friends to the memory of a loved one.
 For a donation of £100 or more, families and friends can have a leaf engraved with the name of their loved one.
 The leaf will then be displayed on the Tree for twelve months, after which it will be placed in a presentation box and given to the person who bought it.
 Each month, a small ceremony will be held to place all newly-named leaves on the tree.

-This annual event takes place at Memory Meadow – a special area situated in Guildford’s Stoke Park.
+The Phyllis Tuckwell Memory Meadow is a special area situated in Guildford’s Stoke Park.
 The Meadow stands as a stunning floral tribute dedicated to the memory of loved ones who are no longer with us, but are never forgotten.
 Its colourful mix of beautiful flowers blooms every spring, as a reminder of those dear to us, and it is open to anyone wishing to spend some quiet time remembering their loved one.

-We have created a colourful meadow online, full of flowers and butterflies, each placed in memory of a loved one who has died.
-As the meadow is virtual it is constantly in bloom, and anyone who wishes to can make a donation to PTHC and add a flower or butterfly in memory of a loved one.
+We have created a colourful online meadow, full of flowers and butterflies, each placed in memory of someone who is loved and missed.
+As the meadow is virtual it is constantly in bloom, and anyone can make a donation to PTHC and add a flower or butterfly in memory of a loved one.

 Held at the Hospice every six weeks, our Little Rays group takes place on a Sunday, at the same time as our Breeze group for bereaved lone parents.
 It is aimed at primary school aged children who have been affected by the death of a loved one.
 Run by a group of Counsellors and volunteers, all of whom have experience of working with children, the sessions provide a supportive environment for the children to explore their thoughts and feelings of loss through craft, play and storytelling.
 The children are taught a range of emotional skills or ‘tools’ to help them manage and cope with their loss, and once they have learnt these skills they can use them in daily life.
 Children are encouraged to attend as many sessions as they find beneficial.